forumone/nextjs-project/starterkits/wp/README.md

 ## WordPress Setup
 Updating wordpress-project to support headless WordPress is still to come.
 In the meantime, you can install the [WordPress-Faust example project](https://github.com/forumone/wordpress-faustjs-project), and the `.env.local` defaults are set to connect to it.
+This starter kit assumes that WP has a custom block called `CustomBlockLibraryPostSelector` which has the property `post` (a Post).

 ## Headless WordPress Starter Kit
 Running `ddev setup-wp` initially adds the required npm packages, tooling, and initial templates